HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexContainer_Properties.md

 *   default: Specifies the default value of the widget.
 *   voltmx.flex.USE\_PREFERED\_SIZE: When this option is specified, the layout uses preferred width of the widget as width and preferred size of the widget is determined by the widget and may varies between platforms.

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the width property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.width = "50dp";
+{% highlight VoltMx %}//Sample code to set the width property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.width = "50dp";

 frmHome.widgetID.width = "10%";